 Regional directors are constantly learning from member company executives, owners and operators.
 Their education on all matters related to the industry is influenced by partners including government officials and stakeholders (including customers and environmental groups) at the state, local and regional level.
 The Association embraces opportunities to become more knowledgeable on (re-)emerging issues and trends, especially those that take us in new directions and to new places.
 The waste industry is constantly evolving with new ideas, direction, and technologies.
 Change is a guaranteed constant.
 To serve the waste industry the best we can, we keep learning and growing as professionals.

 Work with Industry Leaders

-Regional managers work with owners, regional, divisional and local managers at our member companies.
+Regional directors work with owners, regional, divisional and local managers at our member companies.
 There are times when holding the attention of these industry leaders is difficult and others when industry leaders are passionately involved.
-Everything the regional managers advocate is under the guidance and direction of the members.
+Everything the regional directors advocate is under the guidance and direction of the members.

 Work with Association Senior Executives